birnbaum/flwr-lowcarb/textual_pitch.md

 We estimate that, depending on the use case, these 14% can materialize in millions of tons of CO<sub>2</sub>* that are saved by [Lowcarb](http://).

 ## Flower - Lowcarb and the Carbon-Aware-SDK
-The Carbon-Aware-SDK supplies our Lowcarb plugin with all the information it needs.

 In most federated learning the individual clients are commonly distributed over many regions with different power grids and corresponding carbon intensity.
-For each training round we try to select clients with the smallest expected carbon emission, performing their individual workload on their respective power grid.
+For each training round we try to select clients with the smallest expected carbon emission when performing their individual workload on their respective power grid.

-To obtain the selection with the highest possible carbon savings, we rely on Carbon-Awares-SDK's forecast of the marginal carbon intensity of all client regions.
+To obtain the selection with the highest possible carbon savings, we rely on Carbon-Awares-SDK's forecast of the marginal carbon intensity for all client regions.
+With this, the Carbon-Aware-SDK supplies our Lowcarb plugin with all the information it needs to do its job.

 **A small, but important technical sidenote:** in reality, our approach is not as naiv as we make it sound here.
 When selecting clients exclusively  on their marginal carbon intensity over and over again,